 In step one, the prospect becomes aware they have a need and they develop an interest in your product or service as the solution.

-In step two, they are going to research various solutions (with your product or service being one of the options they are considering)
+In step two, they are going to research various solutions (with your product or service being one of the options they are interested and considering)

 In step three, they are going to compare the various options they identified in step two.
-They may decide based on price, special offers, company reputation, convenience and various other factors.
+They may decide based on price, special offers, company reputation, convenience, consideration and various other factors.

 In the fourth step, they decide who they are buying from and complete the purchase.